Stop Paying for SaaS Tools You Never Actually Use

 - Twenty minutes later you're back in Google Docs writing something you already half-wrote in Notion last Thursday

 You just spent 45 minutes context-switching instead of building.
-That time doesn't come back, and neither does the mental energy you burned navigating logins, notification settings, and competing information architectures.
+That time doesn't come back, and neither does the mental energy you burned navigating logins, notification settings, and competing information architectures - the real, measurable cost of context switching is steeper than it feels.
 The worst part is that it feels productive - you were doing things, after all.
 But doing things and making progress are not the same.

 The Hidden Cost Nobody Measures